The 2025 GW Business & Policy Forum: The Future of Work is Now

 Our Commitment to the Dissemination of Knowledge and Ideas

-Bridging our partnership and collaboration with government agencies such as the U.S. Department of Homeland Security (DHS) where GW School of Business is a Center of Excellence Emeritus, the 2025 forum brings together a wide variety of public and private sector backgrounds to discuss the most critical issues in the future of work, business and policy.
+Bridging our partnership and collaboration with government agencies such as the U.S. Department of Homeland Security (DHS), where the GW School of Business is a Center of Excellence Emeritus, the 2025 forum brings together a wide variety of public and private sector backgrounds to discuss the most critical issues in the future of work, business and policy.

 Forum attendees will not only hear from several of the most influential figures in the future of work, but also enjoy a premier networking opportunity to engage with key players, discover the innovations shifting business landscapes and learn to adapt to changing work environments.